 At the same time, economic development has been relatively strong since 2000.
 Unemployment is high, but hard to calculate due to the large informal sector.
 The population is partly dependent on money sent home from Bosnians who are living abroad since the war.

 The most important political target – common to all ethnic groups – is for Bosnia to become a member of the EU within a few years.

 One of the major problems in Bosnia and Herzegovina is the complicated administrative structure.
-The public administration is very weak with many levels and there is great uncertainty regarding the division of responsibilities.
+The public administration is very weak, with many levels, and there is great uncertainty regarding the division of responsibilities.
 The country is divided into two main entities, the Federation of Bosnia and Herzegovina (Bosniaks/Muslims and Croats, governed from Sarajevo) and the Republic of Srpska (dominated by Bosnian Serbs, governed from Banja Luka), as well as Brčko District.
-The division is a result of the Dayton Agreement of 1995, which brought peace, but which also resulted in structural and constitutional problems with which the country is still struggling.
+The division is a result of the Dayton Agreement of 1995, which brought peace, but also resulted in structural and constitutional problems that the country is still struggling with.